 And that is what I need.
 I need you to just “be.”

 I need you to be comfortable with my grief because it’s not going away.

 I am sure you don’t plan on letting the love you hold for your child walk out the door with them the moment they go to college.

 I have a secret for you: there isn’t any.

 And that’s okay.

 Because the grief I carry for her is love, and would you toss aside the love you have for your child because it made someone else uncomfortable?

 I’m sorry that I’m not sorry.

 She has also experienced the death of a child due to stillbirth.
-I only wish I could eloquently explain how joy and grief are entwined like she does.
-If you have twenty minutes, check it out.
-It’s worth your time.
+I only wish I could eloquently explain how joy and grief are entwined as she does.